hoan47/warehouse_job/database_source/README.md

 ✅ 11198 rows into Job
 ✅ 8744 rows into WorkingLocation
 ✅ 11198 rows into JobIndustry
-✅ 11198 rows into JobJobFunction
-✅ 11198 rows into JobGroupJobFunction
 ✅ 53573 rows into JobSkill
 ✅ 37663 rows into JobBenefit